PiggyChu620/MindustryRandomPlanet/README.md

 - Remove factory schematics from the starting sector

 *v0.2.6*
-- Save sector threats so it won't change any time you load the game
+- Save sector threats so that it won't change any time you load the game

 *v0.2.7*
 - Change sector available ores to according to the *Build Cost* of the item to be mined<sup>4</sup>
 - Fix the sector naming and threat generating problem
 - Fix enemy ground units getting trapped in the air, hopefully
 - Add Planet Size and Map Size to settings
--

 *v0.2.7.1*
 - When I change the random map generation algorithm, I forgot to add the banned blocks back, sorry

+*v0.2.7.2*
+- Change the Map Size option of the Settings to the approximate edge length of the map for easier understanding

 ---